nextflow-io/nextflow/docs/conda.md

 ## Advanced settings

-Conda advanced configuration settings are described in the {ref}`Conda <config-conda>` section on the Nextflow configuration page.
+Conda advanced configuration settings are described in the [Conda ](config-conda) section on the Nextflow configuration page.